jradlak/game_of_life/README.md

 JavaScript Application

-Draw initial cells on yellow field and click "start/stop"
+Draw initial cells on the yellow field and click "start/stop".